Adamnite/A1/README.md

 ```

 Once the build is successfull, you are ready to start playing around!
-You can find examples of basic contracts in the <a href = https://github.com/Adamnite/A1/tree/main/Examples>Examples</a> directory, such as the "Hello World" example below.
+You can find examples of basic contracts in the [Examples](https://github.com/Adamnite/A1/tree/main/Examples) directory, such as the "Hello World" example below.

 ```python
 contract HelloWorld: